 Realistically speaking, it's pretty cool that they even so much as acknowledge the field.

-― pomenitul, Monday, 27 January 2020 13:30 (yesterday) link
+― pomenitul, Monday, 27 January 2020 13:30 (one year ago) link

 I reviewed a new album of organ music - Susanne Kujala's Organ Music of the 21st Century.
 It's really good.

 ― shared unit of analysis (unperson), Tuesday, 28 January 2020 13:25 (one year ago) link

 Yeah, I remember you mentioning it upthread.
 I'll check it out, thanks.